Campus Master Plan

 - Barry Hobin, Chair, Building Program Committee, Board of Governors

 - Yolana Junco-Pascual, Assistant Director, Operations & Business Development (Athletics)

 - Maria McClintock, Manager, Strategic Communications (Finance and Administration)

 - Kristine Nadon, Assistant Director, Space Management and Capital Planning (Facilities Management and Planning)

 The Board of Governors

-The Board of Governors will provide the ultimate approval and direction on the Campus Master Plan.
-They will approve and accept the Final Report as university policy.
+The Board of Governors provided the ultimate approval and direction on the Campus Master Plan.
+They approved and accepted the Final Report as university policy.

 View the current 2016 Campus Master Plan.